Configuring a vDisk for Microsoft volume licensing

 To activate target devices that use MAK volume licensing from the Console:

 Boot all target devices that are to be activated.

-In the Console, right-click on the collection or view of the individual device including those target devices requiring MAK license activation.
+In the Console, right-click on the collection or view of the individual device that includes those target devices that require MAK license activation.
 Select the Manage MAK Activations… menu option.
 The Manage MAK Activations dialog appears.

-In the Multiple activation key text box, enter the MAK to activate the target devices.
+In the Multiple activation key text box, enter the MAK to be used to activate the target devices.

-The number of booted target devices that require activation display on the dialog.
-From the list of booted devices, check the box next to each target device that you want to activate.
+The number of booted target devices that require activation, display on the dialog.
+From the list of booted devices, check the box next to each target device that should be activated.

-Click OK to activate licensing for all selected target devices.
-Do not close the dialog until the activation process is completed.
+Click OK to activate licensing for all selected target devices (do not close the dialog until the activation process is completed.
 The process can be stopped by clicking the Cancel button.
-Closing the dialog before the activation process completes stops the process and may result in some target devices not being activated.
+Closing the dialog before the activation process completes stops the process and results in some target devices not being activated).
 The Status column indicates if a target device is being activated (Activating) or the activation failed (Failed).
 If all target devices were activated successfully, click OK to close the dialog.
-If one or more target devices were not selected for activation, or if devices were not activated successfully, the dialog displays any unactivated devices.
+After the activation process completes, if one or more target devices were not selected to be activated, or if devices were not activated successfully, the dialog displays listing any unactivated devices.
 After resolving any issues, repeat this step to activate the remaining target devices.

 Typically, devices and their assigned vDisk activations are preserved automatically.
 When a different target device is assigned a MAK activated vDisk, it removes any saved existing MAK reactivation information.
 If the vDisk is reassigned in the future, the target device fails to reactivate.
 To prevent the loss of MAK activation, do not unassign the activated disk from the target device.

 To change a target device’s vDisk, without losing the MAK activation, select one of the following methods: